Kong/charts/charts/gateway-operator/charts/gwapi-standard-crds/README.md

 # GWAPI standard CRDs subchart

-This sub-chart contains Gateway API standard CRDs, allowing users to control whether or not to install them themselves.
+This sub-chart contains Gateway API standard CRDs, allowing users to control whether to install the CRDs.